 Example of a case settled by the Disability Conciliation Service (no longer in existence): “A man with a severe speech impediment was refused service at a local pub and subjected…

-The Services Code has a similar example of a person being refused service in a bar, perhaps politely.
+The Services Code has an example of a person being refused service in a bar, perhaps politely.
 This may still be a breach of the Equality Act:

 Code of Practice example: slurring words in a bar